NREL/streamm-tools/doc/source/example_strucAdd.rst

     Number of particles in polymer2 =  2

-Clean all auxillary data objects, then one is left with only the StructureContainer-s '1' and '2'
+Clean all auxiliary data objects, then one is left with only the StructureContainer-s '1' and '2'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python